 Fluffy yet moist thanks to mashed banana mixed into the batter, these pancakes make for the perfect weekend morning breakfast.
 But honestly?
 If you’ve got 15 extra minutes on a weekday morning, give them a go.
 They’re ridiculously easy and come together in no time.

-- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk to equal 2 cups)
+- 2 cups buttermilk (or 2 tablespoons vinegar + enough whole milk or almond milk to equal 2 cups)

 - 2 small or 1 large ripe banana, or about 1 cup mashed, plus extra for slicing on top of the pancakes

 - 3 tablespoons unsalted butter, melted and cooled slightly (can sub coconut oil)

 - 2 1/2 cups all-purpose flour or white whole wheat flour